-Dorchester West: Ex-GWR 4-6-0 no 5029 Nunney Castle arriving at Dorchester West from Bristol on 17 July 2011 with the Railway Touring Company 'Weymouth Seaside Express'.
+Dorchester West: 5029 Nunney Castle about to get underway from Dorchester West on 17 July 2011 with a special for Weymouth.

 Whitrope Siding: A Waverley Route Heritage Association locomotive running south from the centre during an open weekend at Whitrope on 17 July 2011 [see image 34903].